-In the first quarter of 2022, MAXIM realized gains of \$5.9 million on Alberta power and natural gas price risk management swaps.
-These gains and losses are due to settled Alberta power and natural gas prices deviating from the fixed swap price.
+In the second quarter and first six months of 2023, MAXIM realized gains of \$nil, on Alberta power and natural gas price risk management swaps, as compared to the same period in 2022 which realized gains of \$4.5 million and \$10.4 million, respectively.
+These net gains are due to settled Alberta power and natural gas prices deviating from the fixed swap price.

-In the first quarter of 2022, MAXIM had unrealized gains of \$10.0 million on Alberta power and natural gas price risk management swaps.
+In the second quarter and first six months of 2023, MAXIM has unrealized losses of \$0.1 million, on Alberta power and natural gas price risk management swaps, as compared to the same period in 2022 which had unrealized losses of \$5.9 million and gains of \$4.1 million, respectively.
 These gains and losses are due to Alberta power and natural gas forward prices deviating from the fixed swap price.
+All unrealized swap positions in 2023 have been entered into in anticipation of resuming operations at M2.